2i2c-org/team-compass/about/team.md

-# Who is on the 2i2c Team
+# List of team members

 The 2i2c team is defined [on the `about/` page of our website](https://2i2c.org/about/).
 Below is a summary of the people on that page